giovannibussotti/GIP/docs/source/GIP/Worked-example.rst

 | SRR11098647
 | SRR11098648

-The following code snippet requires the `SRA Toolkit <https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc>`_ and can be copy/pasted in a bash terminal to recursively download each of the 7 experiments:
+The following code snippet requires the `SRA Toolkit <https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc>`_ and can be copy/pasted in a bash terminal to recursively download each of the 7 WGS experiment:

 .. code-block:: bash

  accessions=(SRR11098642 SRR11098643 SRR11098644 SRR11098645 SRR11098646 SRR11098647 SRR11098648)
- mkdir data
+ mkdir fastqs
- cd data
+ cd fastqs
  for X in "${accessions[@]}" ; do
    #download from accession
    prefetch $X